MarkWarneke/markwarneke.github.io/_posts/2019-07-26-hello-world.md

 {: .box-note}
 **Note:** Opinions are my own

 I currently work for Microsoft, however, all content published on this domain is based on my experience and opinions.
-My recommendations might not align with official statemets from Microsoft and must not be quoted as such.
+My recommendations might not align with official statements from Microsoft and must not be quoted as such.

 <p style="text-align: center; padding: 15px;">
 <strong>
 The content published is NOT an official Microsoft statement!</strong> <br/> (For official guidance visit <a href="https://docs.microsoft.com">docs.microsoft.com</a>).
 </p>

-The content is subject to change - I adhear to highlight updated articles.
-Otherwise you can follow and track changes in the public Github repo: [markwarneke.github.io](https://github.com/MarkWarneke/markwarneke.github.io/commits/master).
+The content is subject to change - I adhere to highlight updated articles.
+Otherwise you can follow and track changes in the public Github repository: [markwarneke.github.io](https://github.com/MarkWarneke/markwarneke.github.io/commits/master).

 ## WOW